Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, lean meats, fish, nuts, and cooked beans.
 Try to eat small meals if you have any nausea.
 Ask if you need to be on a special diet.

-- Exercise as directed.
-Exercise can increase your energy and help keep your immune system strong.
-Ask your healthcare provider how much exercises you need and which exercises are best for you.
+- Be physically active as directed.
+Physical activity, such as exercise, can increase your energy and help keep your immune system strong.
+Your healthcare provider can help you create a physical activity plan.

 - Go to physical, occupational, or speech therapy as directed.
 A physical therapist can help you build muscle strength and coordination.
 An occupational therapist can help you find ways to do your daily activities more easily.
 A speech therapist can help you if your tumor caused problems with speaking.

 Where can I find support and more information?

 Call your local emergency number (911 in the US) if:

 When should I seek immediate care?

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.

 - You have new problems walking or moving one side of your body.